zm69/odin_vulkan_triangle_example/README.md

 # odin_vulkan_triangle_example
-The Vulkan hello world (triangle) example is divided into parts for learning purposes.
+The Vulkan "hello world" (triangle) example is divided into parts for learning purposes.

 It was tested on Windows only.
 It might work on other OSes too.